-Bombay: a city that became your home at a much later stage in life.
-Tell us about your life before you moved to Bombay and the events that brought you to this city?
-How did you go from being an ‘outsider’ to one of the most passionate defenders of Mumbai’s heritage, and who all played a pivotal role in this journey of yours?
+Bombay became your home at a much later stage in life.
+Tell us about your life before you moved to this city and the events that brought you here?
+How did you go from being an ‘outsider’ to one of the most passionate defenders of Mumbai’s heritage, and who all played a pivotal role in this journey?

 So, that’s what I love about Bombay.
 They don’t care who you are related to.
-I mean, I never faced gender discrimination, or on any other trait for that matter.
-I was only judged on the merit of my work, and I think that’s the most refreshing and the greatest thing about Bombay!
+I mean, I never faced discrimination based on gender, or on any other trait for that matter.
+I was only judged on the merit of my work, and I think that’s the most refreshing and the greatest thing about Bombay.
 It accepts you for how you are, what you do, and how hard you work.
 That’s why I would not live in any other city!

-Let’s get to the elephant in the room, the UNESCO inscription of “Victorian Gothic and Art Deco Ensembles of Mumbai”!
+Let’s get to the elephant in the room, the UNESCO inscription of ‘Victorian Gothic and Art Deco Ensembles of Mumbai’!
 What’s this journey been like?
 You seem to have singlehandedly pushed the entire establishment to achieve this mammoth task.
-People would often give up after a day, and, at the end of the day, you are one individual.
 What kept you resolute and firm?
 What was in it for you?

 Abha: You have to ultimately believe that something you are doing is worthwhile, and worth fighting for.
-Sometimes the cause has to be compelling enough, and, if the cause is compelling enough, you don’t mind hanging in there for the long haul.
+If the cause is compelling enough, you don’t mind hanging in there for the long haul.
 For me, I knew that this was the one cause that was compelling enough for two reasons.
 One, if we weren’t able to save the Victorian Gothic and Art Deco precinct, there would be serious damage to its integrity.
 We had managed to save it so far.
 With the kind of pressures and threats, we were going to lose it very soon.
-And the second thing is that, as a practitioner and an architect, I get really disappointed and frustrated at this monument centric approach that we have always had as a nation.
-Plus, this chronology based approach where only when something is ancient or medieval should merit respect.
+And the second thing is that, as a practitioner and an architect, I get really disappointed and frustrated at this monument-centric approach that we have always had as a nation.
+Plus, this chronology-based approach where only when something is ancient or medieval does it merit respect.
 Colonial buildings are not good enough, and Art Deco is certainly not historic enough to be saved.
-I think that was my personal and intellectual need to prove that even this is very precious.
+I think it was my personal and intellectual need to prove that even this is very precious.
 The world community thinks this is precious.
 And just because we have these really limited Victorian mind-sets, we are not going to let this go.
-Thirdly, if we didn’t do it, the damage will be far greater because it was not kind of an archaeological monument where there would be a freeze.
+Thirdly, if we didn’t do it, the damage would be far greater because it was not the kind of archaeological monument where there would be a freeze.

 The city and the entire nation is celebrating the inscription.
 However, few individuals are actually aware of the sheer amount of work invested in creating that impeccable dossier.
 It involved archival research, individual surveys, compilation, and intense writing.
 The quality of input and the attention to detail is simply impressive.
 Can you give readers an appreciation of how much time and effort went into this from you and your team?
 Who all supported you in this endeavour?

-Abha: Actually, being on this idea for 14 years also helped as I took these photos over these 14 years.
-It was not that I was only doing photography for a month or two months.
+Abha: Actually, being on this idea for 14 years also helped as I took these photos over those 14 years.
+It was not that I was only doing photography for a month or two.
 Similarly, I had actually worked on many of those buildings.
-I had got intimate knowledge of those buildings, and had drawings of those.
-This helped up the quality.
-Had we been sort of commissioned by the government to prepare a nomination dossier for the same area and had we got a year or six months to do it, we would have not been able to come up with such a large compendium of detailed drawings.
+I had intimate knowledge of those buildings, and had drawings of those buildings.
+This helped raise the quality.
+Had we been commissioned by the government to prepare a nomination dossier for the same area and had we got a year or six months to do it, we would have not been able to come up with such a large compendium of detailed drawings.
 We would have just given less than 15 days per building and quickly come up with something.
 And that’s what often happens with nomination dossiers.
 Here, we had not only worked on these building drawings, but we had actually worked on those buildings.
 Naturally, our drawings were of much superior quality because these were working drawings which then became documentation drawings.
-In worst cases, you just document buildings for a dossier, and don’t get into that level of detail.
+In most cases, you just document buildings for a dossier, and don’t get into that level of detail.
 So, that was an advantage.
-Those 14 years were an advantage for sure as a lot of this information was just there to be used and put together.
+Those 14 years were an advantage as a lot of this information was just there to be used and put together.

 “I owe such a huge debt to Sharada Dwivedi for this because the entire chapter 2B which is the history section was entirely her baby.
 Obviously, that itself is such a vast and deep compendium of historical archives of Bombay that you could not possibly find fault in something like that.”

 Abha: Oh, that was amazing!
 It was worth those fourteen years.
-Before Bombay came on agenda, they were discussing other sites in Saudi Arabia and there were countries that were saying that the work is not good enough or this needs more work.
+Before Bombay came on the agenda, they were discussing other sites in Saudi Arabia and there were countries that were saying that the work is not good enough or it needs more work.
 That normally happens with every Indian dossier.
-Even people from the Central Government who I wouldn’t name, but from different ministries who have been involved with this said that this is the first time in the last 10 years or even as long as they remember that a dossier has gone through with a clear recommendation for inscription.
-The Government and the Ministry of External Affairs did not have to actually lobby with other countries to push this though.
+Even people from the Central Government who I wouldn’t name, but people from different ministries who have been involved with this said that it is the first time in the last 10 years or even as long as they remember that a dossier has gone through with a clear recommendation for inscription.
+The Government and the Ministry of External Affairs did not have to actually lobby with other countries to push this through.
 This is the first time that it has flown on merit.
-When France as an observer said that this Dossier is magnificent and Azerbaijan said that this a perfect Dossier, it was just a lot of, you know, feel good after all that effort.
-In fact, after the session, there were other ambassadors like the Representative from Columbia who said with this Dossier and you have opened the door for urban complexes and urban conglomerations of Art Deco in Columbia or Cuba because it is so different from the rest of the nominations.
+When France as an observer said that this dossier is magnificent and Azerbaijan said that this a perfect dossier, it was just a lot of, you know, feel good after all that effort.
+In fact, after the session, there were other ambassadors like the representative from Colombia who said that with this dossier you have opened the door for urban complexes and urban conglomerations of Art Deco in Colombia or Cuba because it is so different from the rest of the nominations.
 So, I hope this will make cities look at heritage differently.

-“… there were other ambassadors like the Representative from Columbia who said with this Dossier, you have opened the door for urban complexes and urban conglomerations of Art Deco in Columbia or Cuba because it is so different from the rest of the nominations.
+“… there were other ambassadors like the representative from Colombia who said that with this dossier, you have opened the door for urban complexes and urban conglomerations of Art Deco in Columbia or Cuba because it is so different from the rest of the nominations.
 So, I hope this will make cities look at heritage differently.”